anynines/klutchio/docs/developer-guide.md

 Control Plane Cluster or Crossplane® configuration may require additional permissions or support from your platform operators.

-For further questions or assistance, feel free to raise an issue on our [GitHub repository](https://github.com/anynines/klutchio), or join our [Slack workspace](https://app.slack.com/client/T07FST6U1T7/C07FVLWBDDH).
+For further questions or assistance, feel free to raise an issue on our [GitHub repository](https://github.com/anynines/klutchio).
 If you’re enjoying the software, don’t forget to leave us a star on GitHub, it really makes our day!